cBioPortal/cbioportal/docs/deployment/authorization-and-authentication/Authenticating-Users-via-Tokens.md

 ### Modifying Configuration

-The following properties must be present in portal.properties in order to allow direct access to the cBioPortal web service when login is required:
+The following properties must be present in application.properties in order to allow direct access to the cBioPortal web service when login is required:

 **Property**: dat.method (required)